Should I Sell or Rent My House?

 |Additional rate||over £150,000||45%|

-The first £1,000 you earn from renting out your property will be exempt from tax.
-Certain expenses associated with renting out a property are also exempt, meaning you can lower your income tax bill be claiming back for:
+Unless you opt for the rent a room scheme, the first £1,000 you earn from renting out your property will be exempt from tax.
+Certain expenses associated with renting out a property are also exempt, meaning you can lower your income tax bill by claiming back for:

 - Landlord insurance